vielayb/run-buddy/README.md

 ![screenshot](/assets/images/run-buddy.png)
 Live web page: https://vielayb.github.io/run-buddy/
 ## Description
-This is a class project with a scenerio about a company called Run Buddy, a company that matches runners with personal trainers.
+This is a class project with a scenario about a company called Run Buddy, a company that matches runners with personal trainers.
 Run Buddy is launching a new landing page to attract more sign-ups, and they need someone to build it.
 ## Learning Points
 * Build and style static webpages using semantic HTML and CSS
 * Implement best practices and standards when structuring HTML files, such as nested elements, indentation, comments, and line breaks